madiabio/spreadsheet-app/README.md

     3/4,            Assignment 2,      N/A
     3/5,            Assignment 3,      Spent about an hour extra debugging A2.
-    3/6 ,           Assignment 4,      Was tired and a little defeated so took longer than usual 4/??,           Assignment 5,      Spent 2 hours fixing an issue where the Formula project wouldn't load, and then SpreadsheetTests wasn't being recognised.
+    3/6 ,           Assignment 4,      Was tired and a little defeated so took longer than usual 4/9,            Assignment 5,      Spent 2 hours fixing an issue where the Formula project wouldn't load, and then SpreadsheetTests wasn't being recognised.
+Also was tired.

 # Consulted Peers:
 	1. Sadie Bowen